-On the evening of Friday, May 1st, we are thrilled and delighted to feature hybrid media artist Paul Catanese (NYC), new media artist/didgeridoo player John Hardin (CA), a duo between multi-instrumentalist/improviser Jules Ana (CMH) and new media artist CG Ryan (CMH), and improvisational musician Bryan Stewart (CMH).
+Kicking off a month of Fuse Fest 2026 on the evening of Friday, May 1st, we are thrilled and delighted to feature composer/multi-instrumentalist V.Vecker (BC), new media artist/didgeridoo player John Hardin (CA), a audio-reactive multimedia performance by new media artist CG Ryan (CMH) in collaboration with multidisciplinary artist Ben New (CMH), and improvisational quintet SHPRD (CMH).
 Doors 7:30pm, show begins at 8:00pm sharp. $10.00 prepaid, $15 at the door.

 Supporters of our 2025-2026 season include the Greater Columbus Arts Council, the Ohio Arts Council, the National Endowment for the Arts, and the Columbus Foundation.